hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [^text-subst]: _Update: I mean you can manipulate the syntax, but you have no idea about the semantics.
 Of course, Rust's macros are far more convenient than those of C, but the very concept is almost the same in both cases._

 [^my-tokio-either]: It is even more of comedy that initially, I wrote a third-party crate called [tokio-either], which just contained that `Either` with several trait implementations.
-Only later, the Tokio maintainers [decided](https://github.com/tokio-rs/tokio/pull/2821) to move it to tokio-util.
+Only later, the Tokio maintainers [decided](https://github.com/tokio-rs/tokio/pull/2821) to move it to `tokio-util`.

 [tokio-either]: https://github.com/hirrolot/tokio-either

+[^tokio-either-update]: _Update: I have no idea why Tokio does not implement its traits for `either::Either` in the same way as it does for `tokio-either`.
+Anyway, it would not eliminate the mess of hand-made "deriving" that must be done._

 [^terra]: Terra is a perfect example of a simple dynamic language.
 In the ["Simplicity" section](https://terralang.org/#simplicity), they show how features of static PLs can be implemented as libraries in dynamic languages.